Molyan3d/CsvBrawlerTool/README.md

 A Csv Editing Tool that allows you to create a brawler in a few steps

 ## How to use it?
-Python 3.0 or higher
+-Python 3.0 or higher
+-Texts_patch.csv file

 ## Installation
-`Python3 CsvBrawlerMaker.py`
+`Python3 csvbrawltool.py`

 ## Instructiona
 3. Insert the name of the Text_Patch.csv file